New to tool search? Start with Tool Search 101 for an overview of why, how, and when to use it.

 Search Action Names

-search_action_names() queries the semantic API directly and returns metadata without fetching full tool definitions.
+search_action_names() queries the semantic API directly and returns action IDs with similarity scores, without fetching full tool definitions.
 Use it to preview results before committing to a full fetch.

 results = toolset.search_action_names("manage employees", top_k=5)